Leverage Ratio

 Common types of leverage ratios include:

-• Equity-multiplier/">Equity Multiplier: This ratio is calculated by dividing total Assets by total Equity, reflecting the proportion of a company’s Assets that are financed by Shareholders’ Equity versus debt.
+• Equity Multiplier: This ratio is calculated by dividing total assets by total equity, reflecting the proportion of a company’s assets that are financed by shareholders’ equity versus debt.

 Examples:

-• An Equity-multiplier/">Equity Multiplier of 3 means that for every dollar of Equity, the company has three dollars in Assets, suggesting a higher reliance on debt financing.
+• An Equity Multiplier of 3 means that for every dollar of equity, the company has three dollars in assets, suggesting a higher reliance on debt financing.

 Cases: